sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 1. Enable policy
 2. Restart machine
 3. Verify that:
-  * Users cannot access OneDrive from the OneDrive app and file picker.
+  * Users cannot access OneDrive from the OneDrive app or file picker.
   * Windows Store apps cannot access OneDrive using the WinRT API.
   * OneDrive does not appear in the navigation pane in File Explorer.
   * OneDrive files are not kept in sync with the cloud.